Guile Knots

 #:duration-logger is called as (duration-logger seconds) after PROC completes, whether it returned normally or raised an exception.
 Defaults to the pool’s #:duration-logger if not specified.

-Procedure: destroy-resource-pool a
+Procedure: destroy-resource-pool pool

 Destroy POOL, preventing any new checkouts.
 Blocks until all checked-out resources have been returned, running the pool’s #:destructor on each.
 Any fibers waiting for a resource receive &resource-pool-destroyed.

-Procedure: make-fixed-size-resource-pool _ KEY: #:delay-logger #:duration-logger #:scheduler #:name #:default-checkout-timeout #:default-max-waiters
+Procedure: make-fixed-size-resource-pool resources-list-or-vector KEY: #:delay-logger #:duration-logger #:scheduler #:name #:default-checkout-timeout #:default-max-waiters

 Create a resource pool from RESOURCES-LIST-OR-VECTOR, a list or vector of pre-existing resource values.